 TAP shows you how to find the length of that stroke.
 I’ll explain the theory first and then get into the fine points.

 In the diagram below, you see a line from the ball to the hole.
 That is the baseline of a triangle.
 The spot marked apex is where you stand to find the length of stroke.
-The line from the ball to the apex is the eyeline.
+An imaginary line on the ground from the ball to the apex is the eyeline.
 The line from the apex to the hole, not being a factor, and is not labeled.
 Distances are exaggerated for clarity.

 The apex is located at a standard spot, half the length of the baseline and offset three paces to the left (to the right for left-handed golfers).
 These distances are adjustable.

-Stand at the apex and swing your putter back and forth while looking at the ball.
-Make a stroke such that the clubhead intersects the eyeline (an imaginary line coming straight at you from the ball).
-That stroke will send the ball the exact distance from where it now lies, to the hole.
+Stand at the apex and set up your stance to face the baseline directly.
+Turn your head to look at the ball.
+The eyeline is an imaginary line on the ground that comes straight from the ball to you as you look at it.
+Swing your putter back and forth while looking at the ball.
+Make a stroke such that the clubhead intersects the eyeline .
+That length of stroke will send the ball the exact distance from where it now lies, to the hole.

 That’s the theory.
 Here’s the practice.